Berkshire Women cricket team: 2000– : Women's County Championship

 Berkshire joined the Women's County Championship in 2000, replacing Thames Valley, and finished 4th in Division 1 in their first season.
 After being relegated in 2003, they did not return to Division 1 until 2008, after which they became a consistently mid-table side.
 This period saw much greater success in the Women's Twenty20 Cup for Berkshire, reaching the final three times in a row between 2010 and 2012, including winning the competition in 2010, beating Yorkshire by 46 runs.
 In 2017, Berkshire were relegated from Division 1 and have remained in Division 2 since, whilst also suffering two consecutive relegations in the T20 Cup.
 In 2021, they competed in the West Midlands Group of the Twenty20 Cup, but finished bottom with 4 losses and 4 abandoned matches.
-In 2022, the finished third in their group of the Twenty20 Cup.
+In 2022 and 2023, they finished third in their group of the Twenty20 Cup.
 They also joined the South Central Counties Cup in 2022, finishing third out of six teams in the inaugural edition.
+In 2024, the side finished 5th in their group in the Twenty20 Cup and 3rd in their group in the new ECB Women's County One-Day tournament.

 Players

 Current squad

-Based on appearances in the 2022 season. denotes players with international caps.
+Based on appearances in the 2023 season. denotes players with international caps.